doingcloudright/training/101/README.md

 *  How to add an S3 bucket
 *  The Terraform commands `plan`, `apply`, and `destroy`
 *  How Terraform tracks the state of its resources
-*  How to set up remote storage for Terraform states
-*  How to access the state information of one Terraform template, from another Terraform template.

 ### NOTE